Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 Based on the parameters derived from the codebase and the specific configuration for this deployment (Single Camera, 113 VLM tokens), we calculate the total Multiply-Accumulate (MAC) operations per inference, as shown in @tab:macs-breakdown.

+We also calculated the total MACs breakdown in the vision encoder @tab:ops-breakdown to determine optimal resource allocation within the sub kernels.

 Crucially, for the *Action Expert*, we utilize a static optimization for the Cross-Attention layers: the Key and Value matrices for the VLM context are computed *once* per inference, as the context remains static across the 10 diffusion steps.
 Only the Query projections and the attention scores/updates are computed dynamically at each step.
 The Action Expert uses $H_q=12, H_("kv")=4, D_h=80$, while the VLM Backbone uses $H_q=15, H_("kv")=5, D_h=64$.

 #if not use-appendix {